weavejester/cljfmt/README.md

 #### Block rules

-The `:block` rule supports indenting to the first form argument.
-It has a single rule type argument:
+The `:block` rule works like the `:inner` rule under some circumstances, and like a normal list form under others.
+It takes one
+argument:

-* `line-arg-count-threshold` -
+* `line-threshold-index` -
-  when there are more than this many form arguments on the same line as the form symbol, eligible form arguments on subsequent lines are indented to align with the first form argument.
-Otherwise, two space inner indentation is applied.
+  if the argument at this index starts a new line, all following lines will be indented by a constant 2 spaces.
+Any other lines are indented normally.

-For indent rule:
+For example:

 ```clojure
 {foo [[:block 0]]}
 ```

-The single argument `bar` on the same line as `foo` breaks the threshold of `0` and indents eligible form arguments on subsequent lines to `bar`:
+If the argument at index 0 (the first argument) does not start a new line, the form is indented as normal:

 ```clojure
 (foo bar                           (foo bar